rzhade3/CyberSecurityBase-Project/README.md

 * Missing Function Level Access Control

 	To rectify this vulnerability, one simply needs to change the security configuration in the SecurityConfiguration.java file.
 Remove `"/admin", "/admin/**"` from the antMatchers method, and then create a new method `"antMatchers("/admin", "\admin/**").hasRole("ADMIN")` below.
 This will check to see if the authenticated user is an admin level user, and only allow them to access the admin page.

+* Security Misconfiguration

+	To fix this vulnerability, one needs to correct all of the previous errors, and fix the business logic of the code.
+One notable patch for the business logic would be to add a feature making it impossible to revoke admin privileges for one user, and to make it impossible to delete oneself as a user.